jasewarner/wordpress-installer/README.md

 [Jase Warner](https://jase.io/)

-> If this project has been a help to you, feel free to [buy this grateful developer a beer](https://www.buymeacoffee.com/jasewarner/) 🍻
+> If this project has been a help to you, feel free to [give this grateful developer a coffee](https://www.buymeacoffee.com/jasewarner/) ☕️

 ## Synopsis